jacksund/simmate/docs/parameters.md

 ## fitness_field
 (advanced users only)
 For evolutionary searches, this is the value that should be optimized.
-Specifically, it should minimized this value (lower value = better fitness).
+Specifically, it should minimize this value (lower value = better fitness).
 The default is `energy_per_atom`, but you may want to set this to a custom column in a custom database table.

 --------------------------

 ## input_parameters
 (experimental feature)
-Unique to `customized.vasp.user-config`.
+Exclusive to `customized.vasp.user-config`.
 This is a list of parameters to pass to `workflow_base`.

 --------------------------

 ## is_restart
 (experimental feature)
-Whether the calculation is a restarted workflow run.
-Default is False.
-If set to true, the workflow will go through the given directory (which must be provided) and see where to pick up.
+This parameter indicates whether the calculation is a restarted workflow run.
+The default is False.
+If set to true, the workflow will go through the given directory (which must be provided) and determine where to resume.

 === "yaml"
     ``` yaml